thomasgumbricht/git-vcs/_posts/2020/2020-02-17-git-local-bare-master.markdown

 ## Introduction

-This post covers _git_ version control with a shared _master_ repository on local machines.
+This post covers git version control with a shared _master_ repository on local machines.
 The shared _master_ is not used for active development, but is more of a container for holding versions that stem from _clones_.
-The development only happen in the _clones_ and the _master_ just receives _pushes_ and send out _pull_ requests from other _clones_.
+The development only happen in the _clones_ and the _master_ just receives _pushes_ and send out _pull_ requests from _clones_.

 This post is mainly based on different parts from the tutorial series [Learn Git with Bitbucket Cloud](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud).
 Links to relevant pages are given in different sections below.

 ## Prerequisites

-You need to install <span class='terminalapp'>git</span> for commandline use as outlined in the [parallel post on Local git control](../blog-git-local-use)
+You need to install git for command line use as outlined in the parallel post on [Local git control](../git-local-use)

 ## Create directory with git control